 - 7.1.1.Any of the following offenses in addition to any offenses referred to previously, shall be deemed to be a breach of rules: - 7.1.1.1.
 Any action having as its object to illegally alter the simulation, content, cars, tracks or any aspects of the software to gain unfair competitive advantage. - 7.1.1.2.
 Any fraudulent conduct or any act prejudicial to the interests of any competition or to the interests of Internet racing in general. - 7.1.1.3.
 Cutting the Course Drivers gaining an advantage by following a course configuration other than the one specified for the event will be assessed a black flag Stop-and-Hold penalty by Race Control, with the duration of the hold being equal to the illegally gained time advantage plus 15 seconds.
-Any other cutting the course infractions will result in a furled black flag warning and the driver will have 15 seconds to slow down and comply before being assessed a black flag Stop-and-Hold penalty by Race Control, with the duration of the hold being equal to the illegally gained time advantage plus 15 seconds.

-- 7.1.1.4.
-Blocking Any deviation by a driver from his or her racing line, which impedes the forward progress of a following car, will be considered blocking and may be grounds for Protest in accordance with Section 8 of the FIRST Sporting Code. - 7.1.1.5.
+Any other cutting the course infractions will result in a furled black flag warning and the driver will have 15 seconds to slow down and comply before being assessed a black flag Stop-and-Hold penalty by Race Control, with the duration of the hold being equal to the illegally gained time advantage plus 15 seconds. - 7.1.1.4.
+Blocking Any deviation by a driver from his or her racing line that is a reaction to the trailing driver which impedes the forward progress of a following car, will be considered blocking and may be grounds for Protest in accordance with Section 8 of the FIRST Sporting Code. - 7.1.1.5.
 Intentional actions to cause a caution period drivers intentionally stopping on or off the racing surface to intentionally bring out a caution period for their benefit or the benefit of another driver are forbidden and subject to adverse administrative and /or punitive actions. - 7.1.1.6.
 Drivers may not use the enter/exit/tow car to gain positions during a race.
 This includes driving your damaged vehicle to your pit box then exiting the pit box and sub sequentially using the enter/exit/tow car function to move forward around the track to complete laps and pass competitors who've since retired or disconnected from the race session.
 Affected drivers may submit a protest in accordance with Section 8. - 7.1.1.7.
+Drivers will not attempt to heat their tires prior to making a qualifying attempt at any track.
+This includes nosing up to a retaining wall, doing doughnuts on any surface, or sitting on pit lane doing a burn out.
+Methods not explicitly listed in this section will be reviewed by race stewards/officials and a determination will be made as to if an advantage was gained.

+7.1.1.8.
 Any breach of this Official Sporting Code, or the Appendices thereto, or any Supplementary Regulations by any member of iRacing may result in a penalty for said member.
-Penalties may be determined by the FIRST Chief Steward, which will always be an iRacing official and will be appointed by FIRST.
-The decisions of the FIRST Chief Steward become immediately binding regardless of pending appeals.
+Penalties may be determined by FIRST Stewards, which will always be iRacing officials and appointed by FIRST.
+The decisions of the stewards become immediately binding regardless of pending appeals.
 The penalty will remain in effect until the appeal process has concluded.
 All appeals are to be made according to the procedure, and will be subject to the limitations, set forth in Section 9 of this document (Appeals).